 Similar to ads, CPC is where you receive money every time someone clicks a link on your site that sends them to the affiliate (partner company).

-With CPA, you don’t receive money unless that user actually ‘converts’ – i.e. buys a product or signs up to a service from the affiliate.
+With CPA, you don’t receive money unless that user actually “converts” – i.e. buys a product or signs up to a service from the affiliate.
 As you’d expect, CPA fees are far higher than CPC, as you’re literally making the affiliate money – unlike CPC, where they may just browse.

 Rather than simply providing ads to users as a sideshow, affiliate marketing can link neatly with your content.
 Today’s users are much more tolerant to this kind of marketing, and you’ll generally find it a much more lucrative option.
+This is why affiliate marketing is one of the most popular ways to make money from blogging.

 For example, you could have an affiliate relationship with Harry’s Razors.
 If that were the case, it’s likely you’ll produce content about its shaving products which contains unique links to Harry’s Razors site.